 An active member of the Sigma Alpha Epislon fraternity, Patrick serves as Philanthropy Chair and enjoys finding opportunities for its members to engage in the community in positive ways.
 He is also in charge of organizing service events and coordinating fundraisers throughout the year.

 Patrick’s summers have focused on global issues and organizations that have the capacity and desire to fundamentally alter how the world works.

-This summer, Patrick served as an Intern for the EastWest Institute based in their Brussels office and traveling to New York, Berlin, Istanbul, Gaziantep, and Moscow.
+Last summer, Patrick served as an Intern for the EastWest Institute based in their Brussels office and traveling to New York, Berlin, Istanbul, Gaziantep, and Moscow.
 The EastWest Institute (ewi.info) is an international, non-partisan, not-for-profit global think-and-do tank focused on confronting critical challenges that endanger peace.
-Patrick's main focus was to assist with the planning of the 9th Worldwide Security Conference: Reshaping Economic Security in Southwest Asia and the Middle East that will be held in Brussels in November of 2012, but he also spent time researching, and writing trip reports and meeting summaries on a variety of the institutes initiatives.
+For over thirty years, the institute has been recognized as discreet and trusted advisors and intermediaries for governments and leaders around the world and has been integral shaping global events from behind the scenes.
+Patrick's main focus was to assist with the planning of the 9th Worldwide Security Conference: Reshaping Economic Security in Southwest Asia and the Middle East that was held in Brussels in November of 2012.
+He also spent time researching and writing trip reports and meeting summaries on a variety of the institute’s initiatives.